-- Ensure you have the consent of the vicar for the activity to take place. - Ensure that a risk assessment of the room(s) to be used has been carried out - Never use inappropriate rooms i.e., bedrooms - Ensure that the Diocesan and parish policies for at risk groups are followed. - •
+- Ensure you have the consent of the Vicar and PCC for the activity to take place. - Ensure that a risk assessment of the room(s) to be used has been carried out - Never use inappropriate rooms i.e., bedrooms - Ensure that the Diocesan and parish policies for at risk groups are followed.